suhanagupta601/SentimentAura/README.md

 # SentimentAura

-A full-stack web application that performs real-time speech transcription, an AI-powered sentiment and keyword analysis, and Perlin inspired live generative art visualization driven by human speech.
+A full-stack web application that performs real-time speech transcription, an AI-powered sentiment and keyword analysis, and Perlin-noise inspired live visualization driven by human speech.

-As users speak, their words appear on screen in real time.
-Then, the phrase is analyzed by an LLM for emotional sentiment and key emotions, on which the Perlin-noise-based visual "aura" depends.
-The "aura" is then displayed in the browser.
+As the user speaks, their words will appear live on screen.
+Then, the transcribed audio is analyzed by an LLM for emotional sentiment and key emotions, which inform the Perlin-noise visual (the "aura").
+The "aura" is then displayed in correspondence to the scored emotion.

-This project demonstrates end-to-end orchestration across frontend audio streaming, backend AI inference, and data-driven generative visuals.

 ---

 ## Features

-- 🎙 **Live Audio Transcription**: streams microphone audio via WebSockets to live transcription API and displays live, autoscrolling trnscript in the UI
+- 🎙 **Audio Transcription**: it streams the user's audio via WebSockets to the live transcription API and displays the transcribed version live, with an autoscrolling feature of the transcription in the UI.

-- 🧠 **AI Sentiment & Keyword Extraction**: transcript segments are sent to the back end, which securely calls an LLM API to extract a sentiment score and keywords.
+- 🎭 **AI Sentiment & Keyword Extraction**: the transcript segments are sent to the back end, which calls the LLM API to extract a sentiment score (based on a 1 - 5 scale) and keywords.
 Finally, it returns the formatted JSON to the frontend.

-- 🎨 **Visualization**: Perlin-inspired visual, in which color, motion, and intensity react to sentiment changes.
+- 🖼️ **Visualization**: a 600-particle Perlin-inspired visual, where color, motion, and intensity react to sentiment/emotional changes.

 ## Tech-Stack:
 React, JavaScript, Python (FastAPI), WebSockets, p5.js, LLM APIs

 ### External:
-- **Transcription API:** Real-time speech-to-text via WebSockets
+- **Transcription API:** Used for speech-to-text via WebSockets
-- **LLM API:** Sentiment analysis and keyword extraction
+- **LLM API:** To determine sentiment analysis and keyword extraction

 ## Instructions:
-1. User clicks **Start** → microphone access granted
+1. User clicks **Start** to access the microphone
-2. Audio streamed to transcription API via WebSocket
+2. The audio is streamed to the transcription API via WebSockets
-3. Live transcript JSON streamed back to frontend
+3. The transcripted JSON is streamed back to the frontend
-4. Final transcript segments sent to backend (`/process_text`)
+4. Those transcript segments are sent to the backend (`/process_text`)
 5. Backend calls LLM API for sentiment & keywords
 6. Frontend receives structured AI output
-7. Visualization and UI update in real time
+7. Visualization and UI finally update live